jeffskinnerbox/scrolling-display/test/ota/README.md

 When working with microcontrollers with wireless capabilities, a nice add-on features is the ability to update the firmware wirelessly.
-OTA (Over the Air) update is the process of uploading firmware to an ESP module using a WiFi connection rather than a serial port.
+Upload OTA (Over the Air) is the process of uploading firmware to an ESP module using a WiFi connection rather than uploading on a serial port.
 Such functionality becomes extremely useful in case of limited or no physical access to the module.
 OTA may be done using: Arduino IDE, Web Browser, or HTTP Server.